 Flying saucers can’t make you important, nor banshees or talking snakes, only hard earnest honest mental labor, learning the facts and relaying the stone-cold sober information so that we may all thrive together.
 You’re overweight, smoking, under-motivated, over-spent and looking for a disease to equal your pain that you might find some solace.
 Get out of your funk; give those bibles to the wastebasket.
 Earn a life in the modern world – there are thousands of brilliant books – none of them guaranteed by divine inspiration or inexorable inevitable economic laws.

 Myths for instance are symptomatic, like the cults of the golden ox, calves, elephants, etcetera who gives gold to the people.
 They idolized them and loose their way to heaven.
-They take the golden beasts to be their true god but a prophet comes from mountain, deserts or back from his travels and demolishes the idols, destroying the leaders and restoring god’s rule.
-Take for example Beowulf’s intervention between Grendel and Grendel’s dam, as depicted as a Queller of Beasts (560-670 A.D.) and the taming of lions, called the Queller of Beasts from Crete 1600 B.C.
+They take the golden beasts to be their true god but a prophet comes from the mountain, the desert or back from his travels and demolishes the idols, destroying the leaders and restoring god’s rule.
+Take for example Beowulf’s intervention between Grendel and Grendel’s dam, as depicted as a Queller of Beasts (560-670 A.D.), and the taming of lions, called the Queller of Beasts from Crete 1600 before Christ.
 Take the flood heroes of myth, Yu from oriental mythologies and the biblical Noah, the similarities in the two stories abound.

 We find some gods born in December of a virgin mother who had an annunciation from an angel.
 The virgin birth was accompanied by a bright star in the east which led the mighty and the humble to his adoration.
 He was a teacher at the age of reason, baptized by a holy man, executed and resurrected in the spring.
 Many virgin-conceived crucified-saviors can be found from antiquity.
 Many of them are born near the Winter Solstice.
 These are Sun Gods, The Light of the Ages and The Son of God.